 By way of comparison, Machu Picchu rises to 2,430 meters, Huayna Picchu, 2,693 meters and Cusco, 3,399 meters.

 Either way, in high places, you should walk more calmly than usual to avoid suffocating quickly.

 Its origins go back to the year 1901, the year in which the construction of the railway began to unite the towns of Cusco and Santa Ana, province of La Convencion.
 In 1928 the railway reached the Maquinachayoq camp area, a place that became the center of operations for the project's machinery and heavy equipment, around which the railway workers settled.

 Originally inhabited by a few farming families until 1901, it was also a small settlement that was transformed into a railway workers' camp, called Campamento Maquinachayoq, until the late 1920s.
 This population was the central axis for the accommodation of workers and their equipment until that the railway was completed in 1931.

 Aguas Calientes was the colloquial name for the town of Machu Picchu.
 It is best known as the closest access point to the Inca sacred city of Machu Picchu.
-It is an urban unplanned population, due to its rugged geography, there is no airport or highway that connects it with the city of Cuzco, there are no taxis or public transportation, everything is within walking distance.
+It is an urban unplanned population, due to its rugged geography, there is no airport or highway that connects it with the city of Cusco Peru, there are no taxis or public transportation, everything is within walking distance.
 It has the train station and a mini-bus station that transport from the town to the archaeological zone of the Inca citadel of Machu Picchu located in the upper part of the mountain.